raspiblitz/raspiblitz/alternative.platforms/README.md

   ```

 ## Create a torrent
-* Create Torrent file from image (for example with Transmission) and place in in the `home.admin/assets` folder & link on README
+* Create Torrent file from image (for example with Transmission) and place in the `home.admin/assets` folder & link on README
 * Tracker list recommended to be used with the torrent:
     ```
     udp://tracker.coppersurfer.tk:6969/announce